Dhruv-Variya/MultiLib/README.md

 <h1 align="center">MultiLib</h1>

+# .NET WEB API

-<h3 align="left">.NET API solution with multiple microservices that can be used in multiple projects.</h3>
+.NET API solution with multiple microservices that can be used in multiple projects.
 - This Is My Personal Project To Learn .NET Web API.
 - I Have Used Multiple projects in single solution Method.

 ## Tech Stack